-We appreciate that no general "right to be forgotten" exists and that the Court ruling is only about restricting access to links generated by search engines in response to name searches.
-But there is a vital principle at stake which we trust that your committee will consider carefully.
+We appreciate that no general "right to be forgotten" exists, as Ministers and the Information Commissioner have confirmed.
+The Court ruling is only about restricting access to links generated by search engines in response to name searches.
+But there is a vital principle at stake which we trust that the Information Commissioner - responsible for adjudicating both data protection and freedom of information in the UK - and the government will defend with vigour.

-The judgment makes clear that Europeans now have the right to demand that certain online material is obscured in search results and its dissemination via search engines is stopped.
-For media organisations and journalists, this is akin to being asked - on the basis of the subjective opinions of individuals, rather than any specific court order - to remove items from an index in newspaper archives.
+The judgement makes clear that Europeans now have the right to demand that certain online material is obscured in search results and its dissemination via search engines is stopped.
+For media organisations and journalists, this is akin to being asked - on the basis of the subjective opinions of individuals, rather than any specific Court order - to remove items from an index in newspaper archives.
 This is something we would only do after careful consideration based on a sound legal and factual basis and hope never to be asked to do more.

-We seek assurances that any such moves would be firmly resisted and would not be applied in any new data protection legislation coming out of Europe in the future.
+We feel sure that neither the Information Commissioner nor the government would wish to see this happen but we seek assurances that any such moves will be firmly resisted and will not be applied in any new data protection legislation coming out of Europe in the future.